wdixon512/dm-squire-web/README.md

 # My-Website

-The official DM Squire website, built with NextJS and ChakraUI!
+The official DM Squire website, built with NextJS, ChakraUI, and Firebase!

 # Initial Setup

 1. Clone the repo
 2. From the repo's root, run `npm install`
 3. Create a `.env.local` file, and add secrets